charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 <!--

+Right off the bat, the author addresses the elephant in the room: it's not about race.
+He emphatically rejects the idea that people in Eurasia were innately superior to those in Australia, the Americas, or Sub-Saharan Africa.
+Instead, Diamond writes from the perspective of a biologist studying the human species overall.
+The emphasis is not on individual people, or even groups, so much as the environments faced by early humans in different regions.

 ![Teosinte, the wild ancestor of corn](/assets/images/teosinte-uw.png)
 <span class="figure-caption">Teosinte, the wild ancestor of corn.
 It does not look very tasty.
 Photo from [UW Libraries][uw_libraries]</span>